 What exactly is SEO?

-Boiling it down to its essence, Search Engine Optimization (SEO) is the practice of using important terms on each page of your website, to guide users who are searching for those terms.
+The #1 SEO FAQ!
+Put simply, Search Engine Optimization (SEO) is the practice of using important terms on each page of your website, to guide users who are searching for those terms.
 It means positioning your terms (we call them keywords, even though many times they’re phrases) in headings, content and image alternate text (also called alt text).

 Here’s an excellent and very informative blog post from Yoast.com about search engine optimization and its importance.
 It’s much longer and in more detail than what we have room for here, which I thought you’d appreciate.